|

 The original collection, located near the Garden's entrance, was severely damaged by deer.
 A new collection, within the protective deer fence, is located adjacent the Native Flora Garden.

-The Conservatory collection is built around the theme of beneficial tropical plants.
+A Conifer Collection is near the Callaway Building with a primary focus on dwarf and mid-sized cultivars that perform well in the Southeast U.S. The Conservatory Collection is built around the theme of beneficial tropical plants.
 The collection contains examples of food crops, beverage crops, spice crops, ornamental plants, and plants from which medicinal and industrial products are derived.
 People living in temperate regions of the world often see and use these end products, but rarely have the opportunity to see the plants from which they come. |

 Successional stages range from beeches more than 100 years old to fields tilled for agricultural research as recently as 1960.
 Geographic disturbances caused by cotton farming, livestock grazing and fire have left their mark on the land; older hardwoods exist mainly on slopes too steep for terracing.